 Introduction to CSS Color Chart

-Colors are important in any type of presentation.
+Colors are important in any presentation.
 As we have noticed in our articles about CSS, color is a major element.
-Be it borders, background or text, every developer wants the option of choosing the color in accordance with their planned layout.
-And like always, CSS does not disappoint.
-It offers a wide range of colors that one can use in their page.
-And use of colors is not limited to just color names.
-CSS has an option to use the Hex code, short hex code, RGB value and other options as well, to call a particular color.
+Be it borders, background, or text, every developer wants to choose the color by their planned layout.
+And, like always, CSS does not disappoint.
+It offers a wide range of colors to use on its page.
+And the use of colors is not limited to just color names.
+CSS can use the Hex code, short hex code, RGB value, and other options to call a particular color.

 The color for any element in CSS can be defined using the element color.